 Before I introduce the “magic machine,” let me teach you a bit about how it works.

 When a building is designed, the designer has to calculate how to cool it on the hottest day and heat it on the coldest.
-Then they buy heating and cooling equipment to do that.
-The equipment is designed too big for the needs of most of the year.
+Then heating and cooling equipment to do that is installed.
+However, this results in the equipment being too big for the needs of most of the year.
 The building needs a sledge hammer twice a year, and has to use the sledge hammer to drive a tack most of the rest of the year.

 Imagine your car with an “on-off” speed switch instead of a gas pedal.
 You would race down the road at 50 miles an hour, and when you came to a 20-mph school zone, you would have to do something to slow down.
 Without a gas pedal, your only choice would be to apply the brake.
 You can see that the result is that the car engine would burn more gas than it needs, while you drive slowly down the road with the brake on.
 Kind of a silly way to design a car, right?

 Hard as it is to imagine, that is how most existing air conditioning systems were designed.

 Now let us imagine introducing a magic machine “gas pedal” into the building’s heating and cooling system.
 Instead of running the motors at just one speed all year, sensors gently apply more or less power, depending on the temperature.
 This magic machine is called a “variable frequency drive” — and it lets a building adjust the amount of energy required for heating and cooling by using what amounts to a gas pedal, rather than a brake.

 Variable frequency drive motors usually pay for themselves quickly, offering a rate of return many times greater than the same money invested in the stock market.
 The prices vary widely depending on building size, but in all cases the investment is recovered in an amazingly short time.